4 min read

 His values existed, but privately.
 He did not moralize publicly, nor did he seek emotional validation.
 When Fi surfaced, it often did so rigidly: pride, honor, and personal destiny became increasingly entangled with identity, especially in exile.

-Why not INTJ or ESFP?
+Why ENTJ Over INTJ or ESFP

 Napoleon's decisiveness and battlefield boldness are often mistaken for impulsivity.
 Yet his actions were not driven by sensation or immediate gratification.
 His risks were calculated, his engagements engineered, and his campaigns planned months in advance.
 ESFPs react to the moment.
 Napoleon constructed the moment.